Completing your loan application

 The mortgage application

 Your lender will work with you to complete a Uniform Residential Loan Application, and you’ll need to provide your most recent:

 - Statements from all bank and investment accounts.

 Your lender will submit your information for approval, using the following to assess your eligibility:

-Within 3 days of completing your application, your lender will send you Loan Estimates that includes:
+Within three days of completing your application, your lender will send you a loan estimate that includes:

-If you're approved, your lender will schedule an appraisal to determine the market value of the home.
+If you're approved, your lender will schedule a home appraisal to determine the market value of the home.

 Tool and Resources

 Understand the mortgage process, from application to closing.